Azure-Samples/azure-ai-vision-sdk/samples/csharp/image-analysis/dotnetcore/README-Linux.md

 * **By compiling this sample you will download the Azure AI Vision SDK.
 By doing so you acknowledge the [Azure AI Vision SDK license agreement](https://aka.ms/azai/vision/license)**.

 * Download the content of this repository to your Linux device.
-You can do that by either downloading and extracting this [ZIP file](https://github.com/Azure-Samples/azure-ai-vision-sdk/archive/master.zip), or cloning this repository using a Git client (`git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`)
+You can do that by either downloading and extracting this [ZIP file](https://github.com/Azure-Samples/azure-ai-vision-sdk/archive/master.zip), or cloning this repository using a Git client: `git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`

-* Downloaded the Azure AI Vision SDK NuGet file from [this release](https://github.com/Azure-Samples/azure-ai-vision-sdk-private-preview/releases/tag/0.8.0-alpha.0.33160110) of the repository.
+* Downloaded the Azure AI Vision SDK NuGet file from [this release](https://github.com/Azure-Samples/azure-ai-vision-sdk-private-preview/releases/tag/0.8.0-alpha.0.33370873) of the repository.
 The are named:
-  * `Azure.AI.Vision.Core.0.8.0-alpha.0.33160110.nupkg`
+  * `Azure.AI.Vision.Core.0.8.0-alpha.0.33370873.nupkg`
-  * `Azure.AI.Vision.ImageAnalysis.0.8.0-alpha.0.33160110.nupkg`
+  * `Azure.AI.Vision.ImageAnalysis.0.8.0-alpha.0.33370873.nupkg`

 * Open a terminal window in the folder `samples/csharp/image-analysis/dotnetcore` containing the project solution `image-analysis-samples.csproj`